NBprojekt/pwGenerator/README.md

 ## Features

-If you want to, you can crate a picture of list by clicking on the "Create jpeg" button and then download it.
+If you want to, you can crate a PDF file of list by clicking on the "Create pdf" button and then download it.

 > Important !
+>
 > Befor you open the page run `sudo chmod 777 pwGenerator` on your server!